9 Essentials of Steward Leadership Development for Engaged Teams

 How Does Steward Leadership Differ from Servant Leadership?

+In traditional leadership, the team serves the leader.
 Under servant leadership, the leader exists to serve the team members.
-With traditional leadership, it’s the other way around: the team serves the leader.

 Steward leadership is different: a steward leader cares for the team members, the organization, and society as a whole.
-Their actions are done in the interest of growth for the organization’s mission, vision, and values.
+Their actions are undertaken in the interest of the organization’s growth and alignment with its mission, vision, and values.

 9 Essential Components of Stewardship in Business